matiaslina/Matrix-Client/README.md

 ## Status

 This project is in early development.
-A lot of methods returns a raw `HTTP::Response` and not something from this library.
+A lot of methods return a raw `HTTP::Response` and not something from this library.

 ## Examples